-Easter is a time to celebrate, it comes with a whole host of opportunities for kids to indulge in Easter eggs, showbags full of questionable lollies and hot cross buns.
+Managing chocolate at Easter can make you stressed out, wen the holiday should be a time to celebrate!
+But we all know Easter comes with a whole host of opportunities for kids to indulge in Easter eggs, (home delievered) showbags full of questionable lollies and hot cross buns.
 So how should we handle these occasions so our children learn to as well?
 Karina Savage explains.

 And it’s not only Easter bread that is part of this season, but chocolate eggs, hot cross buns and more.
 So what do we do about all the yummy foods around at this time– are these OK?